mathsy/MathEval/README.md

 # MathEval
-A GUI Chess Engine built on "Skotz" ehich selfoptimes itself.
+A GUI Chess Engine built on "Skotz" which selfoptimes itself.
-It is writte in C#.
+It is written in C#.

 It is in early stage, but it runs stable.